 The learning institutions in Liege are among the best in Belgium.
 With University of Liege leading the way, and other campuses and colleges flocking this area, Liege is a good place to study.

-As an EIT-Labelled programme, the AMIR Master integrates high-level training on entrepreneurship and innovation into its curriculum, giving students the skills that they
+As an EIT-Labelled program, the AMIR Master integrates high-level training on entrepreneurship and innovation into its curriculum, giving students the skills that they ne

 The Master’s degree in management, with a range of specializations, gives you sound training with a high level of specialization.
 The program consists of a strong core of